-- 220. The Patuakhali drainage construction and improvement subproject will result in significant environmental benefits because of improved drainage facilities in Patuakhali Pourashava. - 221.
+- 215. The construction and improvement Bakerganj road subprojects will result in significant environmental and economic benefits due to the improved road facilities in Bakerganj Pourashava. - 216.
 Potential environmental impacts were assessed based on secondary data, stakeholder consultations, and field visits at the subproject sites.
 The subproject sites are in a built-up area, and there are no sensitive ecological area (protected area or critical habitats) within at least 10-km radius of the subproject location.
-Seventy-one IUCN Red List species of concern were identified within the 50-km radius default area of analysis; however, the probability of these species being found at the site is very low. - 222.
+Seventy-three IUCN Red List species of concern were identified within the 50-km radius default area of analysis; however, the probability of these species being found at the site is very low. - 217.
 Impacts were assessed based on the location and project activities during the preconstruction, construction, and operation phases.
 The subproject component will involve straightforward construction and is unlikely to cause significant adverse impact.
 Usual construction-related impacts such as noise, dust generation, silt generation, construction waste generation, and occupational and community health and safety risks including the spread of COVID-19, among others, will be localized and temporary and can be readily mitigated through the measures indicated in the EMP.
-Detailed design will ensure that private and common properties, and any local physical cultural resources will not be significantly impacted by the subproject through either re-alignment or institution of appropriate measures.
-All works will be confined in existing drain alignments, and within existing rights-of-way (ROWs).
-Potential adverse impacts that are associated with the operation phase can be mitigated upfront through incorporation of environmental requirements in the detailed engineering design, including climate change adaptation measures. - 223.
+Potential adverse impacts that are associated with the operation phase can be mitigated upfront through incorporation of environmental requirements in the detailed engineering design, including climate change adaptation measures. - 218.
 Public consultation was conducted as part of the environmental assessment process.
-The stakeholders expressed support for the drainage construction and improvement in the subproject site.
+The stakeholders expressed support for the road construction and improvement in the subproject site.
 Results of the consultation were documented and considered in the formulation of the environmental management plan.
-Public consultation will continue throughout the project implementation. - 224.
-Based on the results of the IEE, no further environmental assessment such as EIA is required and the classification of Category B per ADB SPS is confirmed.
-However, per the Environmental Conservation Rules of Bangladesh (ECR, 1997), the project is categorized as "Orange-B" category.
+Public consultation will continue throughout the project implementation. - 219.
+Based on the results of the IEE, no further environmental assessment such as EIA is required and the classification of Category B per ADB SPS, 2009 is confirmed.
+However, per the Environmental Conservation Rules of Bangladesh (ECR, 2023), the project is categorized as "Orange" category.
 Hence, preparation of an initial environmental examination (IEE) and environmental management plan (EMP) based on DOE approved terms of reference is mandatory.
-Approval of the IEE and EMP and issuance of the Environmental Compliance Certificate (ECC) must be obtained from the DOE prior to award of civil works contracts. - 225.
-This IEE has been prepared based on preliminary designs of the subproject.
-If the design is revised or modified, the PMU, with support from PMSC, shall update this draft IEE based on final detailed design and submit to ADB for review and disclosure.
+Approval of the IEE and EMP and issuance of the Environmental Compliance Certificate (ECC) must be obtained from the DOE prior to award of civil works contracts. - 220.
+This IEE has been prepared based on final detailed designs of the subproject.
+If the design is revised or modified, the PMU, with support from PMSC, shall update this and submit to ADB for review and disclosure.
 No work can commence until the final IEE is approved by ADB and provided to the Contractor, and the SEMP is approved by the PIU or Divisional/Regional Office.

-Appendix 1: Rapid Environmental Assessment (REA) Checklist
+Appendix 1: Rapid Environmental Assessment (REA) Checklist for road subprojects